 But money or no money, you want a house.
 It’s the Malaysian dream.

 That's why new projects are so attractive.
 Many of them appear to be “no money down” homes for sale.

 Developers often offer discounts that offset the 10% deposit you're required to pay.
 In fact, there was a time when cash-back rebates from some developers were not uncommon.
 You could buy a house from such developers and get back as much as 20% of its value in cash.

-If the house is sold at RM1,000,000, that's about RM200,000 in cash-back to you.
-You just have to buy 5 of such houses and you're an instant millionaire in cash.
+For example, if the house is sold to you at RM1,000,000 (after a 10% discount), that's RM200,000 in cash-back to you.
+You just have to buy 5 such houses and you're an instant cash millionaire.
 Hundreds of people have done this using a method called "loan-compression."
 Amazing right?

 Sub-sale properties (properties sold in the secondary market) on the other hand usually have prices that are more reflective of real market values.
-They're easier to evaluate because there's some history in terms of appreciation rate, rental rates, occupancy, demand, maintenance and quality.
+They're easier to evaluate because of the available history in terms of appreciation rate, rental rates, occupancy, demand, maintenance and quality.

 What you see is what you get with sub-sale properties.

-So here's the first big insight if you're buying a house with little capital:
+That brings us to the first big insight if you're buying a house:

 You want to get a house that does not come with cash-back rebates, huge discounts and that is ideally in the sub-sale market, where you can make a fairly thorough assessment with real data (not projections).